the-chen-lab/data-addition-dilemma/README.md

 Data is loaded in a variety of ways.

 ### Yelp Data
+The Yelp dataset consists of reviews and ratings.
 You can download the Yelp data from [their data website](https://www.yelp.com/dataset/download).
 If downloading onto a server, the easiest way is to fill out the information and then right-click on "Download JSON" and copy data link address.

 ```
 wget "[link address]"
 ```

-### MIMIC Data
+### MIMIC-IV Data
-The MIMIC data is ...
-(TBD)
+The MIMIC-IV data consists of the patient diagnoses and 15-day readmission.
+Cleaning code is inspired by the [WILD-TIME](https://github.com/huaxiuyao/Wild-Time/blob/main/wildtime/data/mimic.py) repo.

 ## TODO
  - Create environment yaml for easier setup